maslianok/react-select-me/README.md

 ### addNewItem: Bool | String | Function

 _Description: Bool: whether to display 'Add new item' option or not.
 String: 'Add new item' label.
 Function: 'Add new item' renderer.
-You must handle onClick event via `onAddNewItem` callback or your own callback in case of custom renderer._
+You must handle onClick event via `onAddNewItem` callback or your own callback in case of custom renderer.
+Note: for the 'Add new item' option to display, `searchable` must be true and `options` must be empty._

 Default: `false`